aeternity/tutorials/naming-workflow-in-javascript-sdk.md

 console.log(preclaim);
 ```

-We're going to use the `console.log()` output later to visualize if all the steps worked as intended.
+We're using the `console.log()` output to visualize if all the steps work as intended.

 ### 3. Claim Name